Medicinal Mushrooms Prove to Fight Influenza

-A steady stream of research has confirmed that medicinal mushrooms have antiviral properties, and some research has suggested medicinal mushrooms can inhibit the flu.
+A steady stream of research has confirmed that medicinal mushrooms have antiviral properties.
+A number of these studies have shown that many medicinal mushrooms can indeed inhibit the influenza virus.
+In other words, many mushrooms fight the flu.

 2012 laboratory research from Japan’s Aureo Science established that an extract from the mushroom fungus Aureobasidium pullulans significantly inhibits influenza.